drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/B1/Allowable-Uses.md

 - Products that are not typically transacted or exchanged over the counter (eg bulky items such as furniture, motor vehicle).
 - Products that are predominantly delivered and installed off-site (eg floor tiles).

-Incidental sales of small items or “cash-and-carry” products may be considered only if the main activity of the showroom is for display of the two categories of products listed above.
+Incidental sales of small items or "cash-and-carry" products may be considered only if the main activity of the showroom is for display of the two categories of products listed above.

 Showroom proposals will only be considered as part of a Change of Use application, after the building has obtained a Temporary Occupation Permit (TOP) and when the prospective end-user or business operator for the showroom space is known.